delvtech/hyperdrive/amm-math.md

 ## Appendix

-### Invariants

-In each of our actions, we ensure that $z \geq b_z$ and that $y \geq b_y$.
-In the event that these invariants are violated, the implementation should revert any changes that were made while processing the action.

 ### Virtual Reserve Calculations

 Hyperdrive's bond reserves are entirely virtual.
 Instead of actually holding bonds, it has the potential to mint new bonds at a fixed APR defined by the YieldSpace invariant using the base and bond reserves.
 With this in mind, we need a way to compute the bond reserves required for the pool to target a given APR.